markut-tech-writer/technical-writing-portfolio/book-review-api.md

 The API allows clients to retrieve information about books and create reviews for them.

+This API is used in the Book Review application described in the User Guide.

 ---

 ## Get Book by ID